 There is nothing cozier than a crisp fall night!
-I always looked forward to cooler night time weather, but soon after having kids I constantly wondered “how can I keep my babies warm at night?”
+I always looked forward to cooler night time weather, but soon after having kids I constantly wondered “how do I keep my babies warm at night?”
 As a new mom I wasn’t sure the best way to dress a newborn, infant or toddler to stay warm without putting a blanket in his or her crib!?

 Thankfully after three children, I found a solution that works!